 When looking for things to do in the United States, I start to think of all the ghost towns there are.
-I started to wonder what US State has the most ghost towns in its location.
+I wondered which US State has the most ghost towns in its location.
 With some research, I was able to locate the US State that had the most ghost towns.

-What US State has the most ghost towns?
 The US state with the most ghost towns is Texas.
-Texas has 511 ghost towns to explore, with Wilson county having the most in its area.
-With California being the second-highest hot spot for ghost towns, containing 346.
+Texas has 511 ghost towns to explore, with Wilson county having the most within its area.
+California is the second-highest hot spot for ghost towns, containing 346.

 There are plenty of reasons that ghost towns intrigue people.
 Such as many of them being known for hauntings and having activity from otherworldly beings.
-People wanting to learn the history of the ghost town and any major events that had occurred.
-To get a chance to see a glimpse of the pass.
+People wanted to learn the history of the ghost town and any major events that had occurred.
+To get a chance to see a glimpse of the past.

 Top Ghost Towns In Texas

-The Top Ghost Town That Attracts The Most Tourist Is Terlingua
+The Top Ghost Town That Attracts The Most Tourists Is Terlingua

 In 2nd Place Is The Town of Lobo